The mention-density model: how AI search actually cites mid-market e-commerce brands

 The actual levers, ranked by long-term impact:

-- Earn mentions in sources LLMs preferentially train on - Wikipedia, established press, industry publications (e.g., TechRadar in consumer electronics), expert roundups, and high-authority review sites (Trustpilot, niche category publications).
+- Earn mentions in sources LLMs preferentially train on - Wikipedia, established press, industry publications (e.g., TechRadar in consumer electronics), expert roundups, high-authority review sites (Trustpilot, niche category publications).

-- Build cultural authority in your country-category combination - partner with editorial sources that reinforce the country-as-authority association, contribute to industry standards bodies, sponsor research that gets cited.
+- Build cultural authority in your country-category combination - partner with editorial sources that reinforce the country-as-authority association, contribute to standards bodies, sponsor research that gets cited.

 - Audit and publish in your customers' native language when the English baseline is low - to access language-localized mention density.